-(b) APPLICABILITY
+(b) Applicability.

-Except as specified in section (d)(7) and elsewhere in this regulation (title 13, CCR section 1971.1), all 2010 and subsequent model-year heavy-duty engines shall be equipped with an OBD system and shall meet all applicable requirements of this regulation (title 13, CCR section 1971.1).
+Except as specified in section (d)(7) and elsewhere in this regulation (title 13, CCR section 1971.1), all 2010 and subsequent model-year heavy-duty engines shall be equipped with an OBD system that has been certified by the Executive Officer as meeting all applicable requirements of this regulation (title 13, CCR section 1971.1).

-(c) DEFINITIONS
+(c) Definitions.